April Pearson: Theatre return and collaboration with Jamie Patterson (2013–2015)

 In January 2015, she starred in the music video for The Wombats' single, "Greek Tragedy", in which Pearson plays an obsessed Wombats fan.
 In the first half of 2015, Pearson played Lexi in Neil Jones's critically panned action film Age of Kill (2015).
 In the same year, Pearson starred in Nick Gillespie's psychological horror film Tank 432 (2015).
 Although the film was critically panned, praise was given to its cast.
-Emilie Black of Cinema Crazed praised Pearson's Annabella, whilst writing "It must be noted that it was nice to see a female character not in need of saving, who is just one of the guys, in a film involving a military-style team and tough guys."
+Emilie Black of Cinema Crazed praised Pearson's Annabella, whilst writing "it was nice to see a female character not in need of saving, who is just one of the guys, in a film involving a military-style team and tough guys."
 Frank Scheck of The Hollywood Reporter acknowledged that "Several talented performers are wasted in the morass."
 Ben Robins of The National Student wrote: "Even the cast, a who’s who of largely forgotten-about (but still entirely reliable) British talent, from Rupert Evans to Michael Smiley and Skins’ [Pearson], seemed like a stab in the right direction."
 Chuck Wilson wrote, in his review for The Village Voice, "Trapping his cast in a tight space is daring, but Gillespie hasn't given his six good actors, among them Evans and Gordon Kennedy, much to say beyond shouted variations on the word “fuck.”"
 In 2015, Pearson returned to theatre to perform on stage in Threesome at the Brighton Fringe, and then the Edinburgh Festival Fringe.
 The production received favourable reviews, with particularly strong praise for Pearson and her co-stars; "Pearson, meanwhile, carries the part of the confident, daring and over-sexed third party to the limits – but successfully so.
 The dialogue is fast and furious, and with pacy interactions, the three actors together create a thoroughly watchable story".